 The Law Society does not arrange articles.
 Students must secure an articling position.
 For further assistance for BC law students, contact the career services office at your respective law school:

-Careers Services Office, Faculty of Law, UBC
+Careers Services Office, Peter A. Allard School of Law, UBC

 Law Careers Office, Faculty of Law, University of Victoria